 Are you considering making the switch to cloth diapers?
 As a mom, I wish that I made the switch to cloth now that I have an idea of what to expect.
-When my kids were still in my belly, choosing to diaper with cloth wasn’t really an option because I thought that I had to use those ugly cloth diapers and then cover them with plastic pants.
+When my kids were still in my belly, choosing modern cloth nappies wasn’t really an option because I thought that I had to use those ugly cloth diapers and then cover them with plastic pants.
 Long are the days since plastic pants are a requirement for making the switch.

 Disclosure: This post contains affiliate links.

-My grandmother babysat several children who used cloth diapers in the 80s during my childhood and I remember all the trouble that she went through to keep them clean.
-There was the gross smelling bucket that came with the territory.
+My grandmother babysat several children who used cloth diapers in the 80s and I remember all the trouble that she went through to keep them clean.
+They are definitely not the modern cloth nappies available today.
+The old cloth nappies were gross and you had to deal with the gross, smelly bucket of old cloth diapers.
 The thought of dealing with the icky smelling bucket was enough of a reason for me to choose disposable diapers for all three of my children.

 However, if I could rewind back to 2011 when I was pregnant with my youngest and had known that cloth diapers have evolved drastically over the years.
 I would have done a bit more research on determining if they would be the right fit for our family.

-Most moms, do wait until their baby is about a month old or a bit longer to make the switch.
+Most moms, do wait until their baby is about a month old or a bit longer to make the switch to modern cloth nappies.
 Newborns tend to go through 10 to 12 diapers in those first few weeks because their digestive system isn’t fully developed.
 As their digestive system matures, they will have fewer bowel movements on a daily basis.

 We wanted to share the 7 top reasons why you should consider making the switch to cloth diapers.